 It would be advisable that candidates have at least a C in English as well as GCSE Child Development, GCSE Health and Social Care and/or Science.
 However, applications will be considered from students who have not studied these subjects at Key Stage 4, provided they can demonstrate a strong interest in the subject area.

 A good standard of written communication is essential.
 The ability to meet deadlines and work independently is also required.
-Students studying Health and Social Care are expected to attend a period of work experience in a health or social care environment.

-Mrs Ford
+SPEAK TO: Mrs Ford